5 essential finance team objectives for success in 2025

 Finance teams need data about all operational spend available at once, in one place.
 In reality, this requires payment methods that are connected to a central platform or system.
 This way you can see spending as it happens, from anywhere.

-Wouldn’t it be better not to have to input the same data over and over?
-On top of that, you can also ensure that the data you have is more accurately recorded, without having to double- and triple-check it every time.
+Wouldn't it be better not to have to input the same data over and over?
+With modern AI capabilities, you can ensure that data is more accurately recorded and processed, without having to double- and triple-check it every time.
 And over time, data quality in general improves considerably.

-What you need is automation.
-And in particular, automation of a few specific tedious spend processes:
+What you need is intelligent automation of these key processes:

 Expense claims